Good luck getting a good deal in Citrus County court these days. Or a mediocre deal. Or even a lousy deal.

 All of the cases now are set for trial Oct.
 26.

-The judge then accepts or rejects the deal based on his understanding of the facts, the defendant's criminal record, the victim's input and several other factors.
-Graham sometimes adds terms to the deal, which the defendant can accept or reject.
+The judge then accepts or rejects the deal based on his understanding of the facts, the defendant's prior criminal record, the victim's input, and several other factors.

 Still, Osmond and some defense lawyers who practice in Graham's court say they are confused.

-"They were all fair pleas," she said, adding that many of the deals called for defendants to spend time behind bars.
+"They were all fair pleas," she said, adding that many of the deals called for jail time.